Aya74/CV-Website/README.md

 # ✧ CV-Website

-Simple website that helps a user to write and order his/her CV, by adding hislher course information and experience information.
+Simple website that helps a user to write and order his/her CV, by adding his/her course information and experience information.

 # ✧ Description about pages in the website 📃